Skip to main content.

 "Athletic trainers also work with the military and industry.
 They work with public safety and performing arts.
 I have alumni from my previous institution who've worked with Cirque du Soleil and the Radio City Rockettes, and they're working in physician-practice offices side-by-side with other health care providers," Taylor said.

-If you are an athlete, the program's move to the master's level education might be helpful, Emerson said.
+If you are an athlete, the program's move to master's level education might be helpful, Emerson said.
 "It opens up opportunities for individuals interested in going into athletic training later in their careers," she said, or for athletes who found the bachelor's-level coursework too rigorous while still competing in their college-level sport.

 A: The Master of Science in Athletic Training will take two years and 68 credit hours to complete.
 Year one will be filled with classroom learning and some clinical experiences, Taylor said.
 In the first semester of year two, students will increase their time in clinics, and by their last semester, they'll be off campus in a practicum, practicing what they've learned.